 An impressive, large oak door opens directly into the open-plan living area, with TV, Blueray player and Sonos sound bar, wood-burner and comfy sofa for cosy evenings (the ladder staircase seen in the images leads to a galleried first floor area which is not the bedroom!)
 The kitchenette area comprises a belfast sink, toaster, electric kettle and microwave, please note there is no oven and only a single halogen hob and a slow cooker in The Cowshed.
 There is a fridge with a small freezer compartment (no separate freezer).
-‘Cook’ microwavable meals are available to buy from the freezer and the nearest pub is a 3 minute drive.
+‘Cook’ microwavable meals are available to buy from the (communal) freezer situated in the stables, the nearest pub is a 3 minute drive.
 The Cowshed has a small breakfast bar with 2 stools (but no dining table).
 The shower room is downstairs and includes a large walk-in shower, toilet and hand basin.
 A traditional staircase leads up to the galleried bedroom area on the first floor.
 Fluffy towels, sumptuous bathrobes and luxury linen are provided.
 Heating and electricity is included in the price of your accommodation.
 The Cowshed is fitted with under-floor heating downstairs and a radiator upstairs, plus the wood-burner in the living area.
 Starter logs and kindling are provided.
 Wifi is available free of charge.
 A lockable drying room is available in the adjacent stable block for wet coats and muddy boots.
 There is also a shower where you can hose off your boots (or dog).
 Dogs are welcome (max 2) upon payment of supplement of £25 per dog.
 Please do not allow your dogs on the furniture or upstairs or leave them unattended.
 Meals: A selection of frozen meals from Cook will be available in the drying room freezer, with an honesty box for you to pay for meals that you have used.